 An overview of the cloud structures of the Stalactite cyclone and of the associated upper-level ridge is first given.
-At 11:00 UTC 2 October, the Stalactite cyclone approached Iceland as shown by the infrared MSG brightness temperature (BT, Fig. 1a).
-The elongated band of primarily high clouds observed in the southeastern part of the simulation domain (BT values less than -35° C) locates the WCB ascent region.
+At 11:00 UTC on 2 October, the Stalactite cyclone approached Iceland, as shown by the infrared MSG brightness temperature (BT; Fig. 1a).
+The elongated band of primarily high clouds observed in the southeastern part of the simulation domain (BT values less than -35 °C) locates the WCB ascent region.
 High clouds are also present in the northern and partly southwestern parts of the domain and indicate the WCB outflow and cloud head regions, respectively.
-Mid-level clouds are also detected in these regions (BT values between -35° and 0° C).
+Midlevel clouds are also detected in these regions (BT values between -35 and 0 °C).
 Positive BT values locate the dry intrusion between the cloud head and WCB ascent regions.
 Some isolated low-level clouds are observed below the dry intrusion.
-The aircraft crossed the WCB outflow region 120 when flying back to Keflavik during the 11:00 UTC leg.
+The aircraft crossed the WCB outflow region when flying back to Keflavik during the 11:00 UTC leg.

-In REF, the position of the main cloud structures is correctly reproduced although high clouds are more spatially extended in the cloud head and WCB regions (Fig. 1b).
-The smoothed 2 PVU contour at the 320 K level (blue line) shows that the upper-level ridge, defined as the low PV region, covers the northeast three quarters of the domain.
-It also highlights a complex the general pattern of high clouds is not strongly impacted in NODIA.
-Note that the dry intrusion extends less to the northwest.
-130 The 2 PVU contour shows a pattern similar to REF, but with the PV tongue shifted eastward and less small-scale structures present.

-PV structure over the cloud head and above the Greenland coast.
-North of 60° N, a tongue of high PV value with relatively low 125 cloud tops cuts the northwestern edge of the ridge in two parts.
+In REF, the position of the main cloud structures is correctly reproduced, although high clouds are more spatially extended in the cloud head and WCB regions (Fig. 1b).
+The smoothed 2 PVU contour at the 320 K level (blue line) shows that the upper-level ridge, defined as the low PV region, covers the northeast for three quarters of the domain.
+It also highlights a complex PV structure over the cloud head and above the Greenland coast.
+North of 60° N, a tongue of high PV value with relatively low cloud tops cuts the northwestern edge of the ridge in two parts.

 In NODIA, the main cloud structures are also reproduced but with higher BT values than in the MSG observation and REF in the cloud head and WCB regions (Fig. 1c).
 Cloud tops are therefore expected to be lower in these regions.
-However, the Heidke skill score for BT values below -35° C is similar for both simulations when compared to MSG (0.7), which shows that
+However, the Heidke skill score for BT values below -35 °C is similar for both simulations when compared to MSG (~ 0.7), which shows that the general pattern of high clouds is not strongly impacted in NODIA.
+Note that the dry intrusion extends less to the northwest.
+The 2 PVU contour shows a pattern similar to REF but with the PV tongue shifted eastward and fewer small-scale structures present.

 The location of the mean sea level pressure (MSLP) minimum of the Stalactite cyclone, represented by the red dotted lines during the simulated 36 h period, shows that the cyclone moves northward on the morning of 2 October.
-In the ECMWF analysis (Fig. 1a), an abrupt eastward shift then occurs between 12:00 UTC, 2 October and 00:00 UTC, 3 October as the cyclone 135 deepens and finally moves northwestward towards the Greenland Plateau.
-The track of the Stalactite cyclone is well reproduced in REF, including the abrupt eastward shift, as well as its deepening from 968 to around 955 hPa (Fig. 1b).
+In the ECMWF analysis (Fig. 1a), an abrupt eastward shift then occurs between 12:00 UTC on 2 October and 00:00 UTC on 3 October as the cyclone deepens and finally moves northwestward towards the Greenland Plateau.
+The track of the Stalactite cyclone is well reproduced in REF, including the abrupt eastward shift and its deepening from 968 to around 955 hPa (Fig. 1b).
 In NODIA, the MSLP minimum values are higher by \sim 5 hPa compared to ECMWF and REF (Fig. 1c).
 In addition, the abrupt eastward shift is not reproduced, resulting in a more meridional cyclone track.
-The abrupt shift is due to the creation of a second MSLP center to the east (see MSLP at 16:00 UTC in Fig. 1b in Blanchard et al. (2020)), which therefore has a diabatic origin.
+The abrupt shift is due to the creation of a second MSLP center to the east (see MSLP at 16:00 UTC in Fig. 1b in Blanchard et al., 2020), which therefore has a diabatic origin.